mdawsonuk/LevelDBDumper/README.md

 It is worth noting that all Unicode control characters/non-graphics characters are stripped from the output strings but are retained for file output, such as CSV.
 For applications such as Discord, where null terminators are found in Key names, this is used to improve output formatting.

 There have been issues with Windows 10 where the program is opened in a new window instead of the current Command Line window instance, meaning that the output is not visible.
 A work-around for this appears to be running the Command Prompt/Powershell as Administrator.
 However, for analysis of output, the key/value pairs should be output to a file rather than redirecting or analysing through the command line window.

-## Supported Applications

-LevelDB Dumper has been tested to work on the following applications and provide the following forensics artifacts:

-* [Discord](https://discord.com/) - User email, User token, Recent games, Search history, Draft messages, Collapsed categories/channels, User settings, GIF favourites
-* [WhatsApp](https://www.whatsapp.com/) - User name, mobile phone type

-_This works on Local Storage LevelDBs - support for IndexedDBs using the idb_cmp1 comparator is coming soon, which will enable support for applications such as Skype, Microsoft Teams, and more_

 ## Getting Started